Kdyby/Doctrine/docs/en/index.md

 There is no repository
 ----------------------

 Why not?
-Because there is now only a DAO (shortcut for Data-Access-Object).
+Because there is now a DAO (shortcut for Data-Access-Object).
 It extends the repository and adds some cool features.

 ```php
 $articles = $entityManager->getDao(App\Article::getClassName());